seamplex/fino/doc/fino.1.md

 include(../examples/tensile-mwe.fin)
 ```

+The `.geo` file that generates the mesh with Gmsh and the CAD file in `.step` format can be found in the `examples` directory.

 ## Extended annotated example

-The example can be extended to give more information as the following annotated input shows:
+The example above can be extended to give more information as the following annotated input shows:

 ```
 include(../examples/tensile-test.fin)